Skip to content

 What is a debt management program?

-That gives a collector that’s thinking about suing you a reason to pause on that action.
-It even gives a collector that’s already started a lawsuit reason to reconsider.
+That gives a collector who’s thinking about suing you a reason to pause on that action.
+It even gives a collector who’s already started a lawsuit reason to reconsider.
 If they take you to court, they most likely will only recoup a portion of what you owe.
 The court will decide on the fair amount for you to repay based on your income and financial situation.

 So, if a credit counselor calls that collector and tells them you’re willing to repay the full amount under a DMP, that’s an offer that comes down in their favor.